 Copy all files from the PolicyDefinitions folder on a source computer to the new PolicyDefinitions folder on the domain controller from the source location C:\Windows\PolicyDefinitions

-folder on Windows 10-based client computer.
+folder on a Windows 10-based client computer.

 The PolicyDefinitions folder on the Windows domain controller stores all .admx files and .adml files for all languages enabled on the client computer.